โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Leigh Creek Airport (LGH), identified by its ICAO code YLEC, is a regional aviation facility located in the locality of Leigh Creek, South Australia, approximately two kilometers east of the town center.
 The airport serves as a critical transportation link for the northern Flinders Ranges, supporting local mining activities, government services, and regional tourism.
-The facility features a small, basic passenger terminal building designed to manage the check-in and waiting processes for charter and regional flight operations.
+The airport operates a small, basic passenger terminal building designed to manage the check-in and waiting processes for charter and regional flight operations.
 Infrastructure at the Leigh Creek terminal is focused on functional requirements rather than commercial luxury.
 While the facility provides essential shelter and administrative space for travelers, it lacks the extensive retail, dining, and lounge amenities found at major metropolitan hubs.
 Travelers are encouraged to arrange for all necessary refreshments and supplies in the Leigh Creek town center before arriving at the airfield.
 The airport is operated by the Outback Communities Authority and acts as a frequent stop for private charters and outback adventure tours heading toward the scenic Arkaroola Wilderness Sanctuary.
 Flight operations at LGH primarily include charter services operated by Sharp Airlines, connecting the region to Adelaide and other South Australian hubs.
 The airport is also a vital base for emergency medical evacuations and specialized logistical missions.
 Ground transportation to and from the terminal is typically managed via private vehicles or pre-arranged transfers, as there are no regular public transit links serving the site.
 The facility's two primary asphalt runways, including the 1,710-meter Runway 11/29, ensure reliable access for a variety of regional aircraft navigating the rugged South Australian outback.

 ๐Ÿ”„ Connection Tips